-This stuffed peppers with ground turkey recipe is a quick and easy gluten-free weeknight dinner option that tastes absolutely delicious!
+This stuffed peppers with ground turkey recipe is a quick and easy gluten-free weeknight supper option that tastes absolutely delicious!

 This is my mother’s recipe for stuffed peppers with ground turkey or beef and boy are they good.
 A meal in and of itself, stuffed peppers are classic comfort food, no matter which way you look at it.
 This stuffed peppers recipe is so simple and uses mostly pantry staples.
 Plus, it’s gluten-free!

 To make life even easier, you can make these ahead of time right up to the point of putting them in the oven.
 Simply cover the turkey stuffed peppers with foil or cling wrap and refrigerate until you’re ready to bake them.
 This would be a great meal to prep on Sunday for a busy night later in the week.
 Quick, easy, delicious – what more could you want, right?

 - Tomato soup